IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-workloads.md

 {% endhint %}

 {% hint style="success" %}
-Now you understand the general methods Serverless providers use to manage and scale your functions with FaaS or CaaS!
+Now you understand the general methods Serverless providers use to manage and scale your functions with FaaS or CaaS! _Find out more about [Preparing Apps for Actions](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-prep) in IBM Cloud Functions._
 {% endhint %}